7RU7H/CTFs/HackTheBox/Retired-Challenges/Pwn/Bat-Computer/Bat-Computer-Helped-Through.md

 - Read everything: Legend - https://notes.vulndev.io/wiki

+Write a bash script that updates where the pattern differs, but has to be replaced, because I keep running up against that problem and I want the one liner.

 ```python
 # GDB debugs the parent process when process forks, but if we need the  follow the child process in gdb: